abrahamoaks/Fetal-Health-Risk-Detection-Web-App/README.md

 ### Observations
-1. From the pathological records, the features of fetal movements, uterine conttractions, and the interval ranfe of heart rate values strongly correlated with deceleration rates in higher proportionals.
+1. From the pathological records, the features of fetal movements, uterine conttractions, and the interval range of heart rate values strongly correlated with deceleration rates in higher proportionals.

 2. Among the suspect and normal records, the plots representing the increased accelerations but not deceleration.
 Therefore, both pathological and suspect records achieving more decelerations.